Skip to main content

 Summary

-• When you design a Workflow Template, you can either set entry criteria to automatically apply it to specific Companies or End Users, or you can manually apply the Workflow Template
+• When you design a Workflow Template, you can either set entry criteria to automatically apply it to specific records (e.g. Companies or End Users, depending on the model of the Workflow Template), or you can manually apply the Workflow Template to specific records

-• There are a variety of places you can manually apply a Workflow Template - the Data Explorer, a Bubble Chart, a Preview or a Full-Page Profile
+• There are a variety of places you can manually apply a Workflow Template - a Preview or a Full-Page Profile, the Data Explorer, a suitable Page, or a Bubble Chart

 Who is this article for?